Superfrey/baysian_additive_regression_trees/README.md

 # baysian_additive_regression_trees:

-TODO: Give a brief description of what your project is about

-This project...
+This is an repository working with Baysian Additive Regression Trees, for predictions models puposes

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, doc and R folders.
+Data and code for examples, more to come for interested.

 The following folders contain:

-- `data/`:
-- `doc/`:
+- `data-raw/`: NHANES data
+- `doc/`: Quarto files for en example of analysis with visaulization tool
-- `R/`:
+- `R/`: Script for package loading and loading of data

 # Installing project R package dependencies